iotshaman/mysql-shaman/README.md

 **IMPORTANT!!** The name of each collection should be an exact match to a table (or view) in your database (case sensitive).
 For example, the property 'models.user' in the class "SampleDatabaseContext" implies there is a MySql table named "user".

 Finally, you need to create an instance of your database context, then call it's initialization method.
-The initialization method takes a "PoolConfig" interface parameter (from official mysql package).
+The initialization method takes a "PoolOptions" interface parameter (from official mysql package).

 ```ts
 var database = new SampleDatabaseContext();